-From the mountain chain in the north and west to the Gobi desert and the gentle rolling steppe to the south and east, the history of people on the Mongolian plateau is incomplete without the animals and the environment they have continually interacted with for millenniums.
-This interaction has fostered the development of complex cultures, particularly horsemanship and nomadic pastoralism, for which Mongolia is known today.
+From the mountain chains of the north and west to the Gobi Desert and the rolling steppe of the south and east, the history of human occupation on the Mongolian Plateau is inseparable from long-term interactions with animals and dynamic environments.
+These sustained relationships fostered the development of complex cultural systems, most notably horsemanship and nomadic pastoralism, for which Mongolia is widely known.

 Human-Animal-Environment Interactions on the Mongolian Pleateau